Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 will-change: transform;
 ```

 Putting that on the container of each item tells the browser that we will change the transform property for example with transitions or animations.
 This leads to the browser putting that element on a seperate rendering layer which avoids many issues especially with the [subpixel rendering][wiki:subpixel-rendering] of text.
+This results in the text being slightly blurry at all times, because subpixel rendering doesn't work as well.

 ### Now that the DevTools are open...